Last Updated on June 27, 2023 by Nellie Huang

 Unbeknownst to many, Guanajuato is the name of both the state and its capital city.
-Guanajuato City itself is just an hour away from the legendary San Miguel de Allende, an expat favorite and treasure trove of historical sites.
-3 hours away is the spectacular Grutas Tolantongo, Mexico’s most impressive hot springs.
+Guanajuato City itself is just an hour away from the expat-favorite San Miguel de Allende and two hours from the historical city of Queretaro in the Queretaro state.
+3 hours away is the spectacular Grutas Tolantongo, Mexico’s most impressive hot springs in Hidalgo state.

 In this blog post, I’m sharing my own 10-day Guanajuato itinerary, that packs in the historical attractions of Guanajuato and San Miguel de Allende, the wineries and archaeological sites worth visiting in the outskirts, and the spectacular Grutas Tolantongo hot springs as the highlight of the road trip.

 - Guanajuato Itinerary & Guide

 - Guanajuato Itinerary Day 1: Guanajuato City